Get

 Important Note

-It is important to note that while herbs can have amazing health benefits for cats, not all herbs are suitable, and some can even be toxic.
-Certain plants and herbs including chives, garlic, onions, leeks, and lilies are toxic to cats.
-Exposure to some of these can even cause death.
+It is important to note that while herbs can have amazing health benefits for cats, not all herbs are suitable, and some can even be toxic, depending on the amount.
+Certain plants and herbs, including chives, garlic, onions, leeks, and lilies, are highly toxic to cats.
+Exposure to some of these can even lead to serious illness and death.
 Always check with a veterinarian before giving any new herbs to ensure they are safe.

 Need veterinary advice but can't get to the clinic?
 Catster recommends PangoVet, our online veterinary service.
 Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!